HydroModPy/HydroModPy/docs/source/user_guide/modflow6-lake.rst

 record) is stored separately under ``budget/lak`` in the run Zarr store, so the seepage footprint can be mapped over the aquifer, not just summed per lake.

+Every series above comes from the LAK observation CSV except ``gwf_exchange``, ``seepage_under_dam`` and the ``lak_gwf`` budget rows, which are read from the ``GWF`` record of the LAK binary budget ``<model>.lak.cbc``.
+The per-connection ``lak`` observation is not the applied flux: MF6 keeps the two equal on a connection with a wetted area and lets them diverge on one whose reported ``FLOW-AREA`` is zero, so summing the observations inflates the exchange as a lake draws down, by a factor that grows as more connections dry out and that can flip the sign of the cumulated net exchange.
+The binary budget total matches the package-level ``budgetcsv`` exactly.
+A run whose LAK binary budget is missing publishes no exchange series at all, with a warning, rather than a value that cannot be trusted.

 The executable reference for this guide is the lake end-to-end test ``tests/e2e/test_lake_project_e2e.py``: it writes a synthetic lake polygon and stage-volume-area abacus, runs the same pipeline as ``hmp run`` on the committed